Precision calculations of $B\to K^*$ form factors from SCET sum rules beyond leading-power contributions: Numerical analysis

 \subsection{Numerical predictions for the \texorpdfstring{$B\to K^*$}{} form factors}

-Making use of the numerical inputs from Tab.~\ref{tab:para} and the $B$-meson light-cone distribution amplitudes described by three-parameter model in the Appendix~\ref{B meson LCDAs}, we obtain the $B\to K^*$ form factors in the large recoil region.
-In Tab.~\ref{tab: LCSRFFs}, we present the numerical values of $B\to K^*$ form factors based on LCSR with heavy-meson distribution amplitudes at $q^2=0$.
-The central values of our improved form factors are consistent within 1$\sim$2$\sigma$ deviation with the results derived by sum rules based on $K^*$ distribution amplitudes~\cite{Bharucha:2015bzk}.
-To observe the numerical features of the LCSR parameters to form factors, we firstly present the dependence of the form factors on the Borel mass $M^2$ in Fig.~\ref{fig:M2}.
-The left panel in Fig.~\ref{fig:M2} shows the variation of form factor $\mathcal{V}$ when the Borel mass $M^2$ changes within the range of 1.2 $\rm{GeV}^2$ to 2.2 $\rm{GeV}^2$, with the effective threshold $s_0^{\perp}$ fixed at 1.3~$\rm{GeV}^2$, 1.4~$\rm{GeV}^2$, and 1.5~$\rm{GeV}^2$, respectively.
+Making use of the numerical inputs from Tab.~\ref{tab:para} and the $B$-meson light-cone distribution amplitudes described by three-parameter model in Appendix~\ref{B meson LCDAs}, we obtain the $B\to K^*$ form factors in the large recoil region.
+In Tab.~\ref{tab: LCSRFFs}, we present the numerical results of $B\to K^*$ form factors based on LCSR with heavy-meson distribution amplitudes at $q^2=0$.
+The central values of our improved form factors are consistent within a 1$\sim$2$\sigma$ deviation with the results obtained from sum rules based on $K^*$ distribution amplitudes~\cite{Bharucha:2015bzk}.
+To examine the numerical features of the LCSR parameters to form factors, we first present the dependence of the form factors on the Borel mass $M^2$ in Fig.~\ref{fig:M2}.
+The left panel in Fig.~\ref{fig:M2} shows the variation of form factor $\mathcal{V}$ when the Borel mass $M^2$ changes in the range of 1.2 $\rm{GeV}^2$ to 2.2 $\rm{GeV}^2$, with the effective threshold $s_0^{\perp}$ fixed at 1.3~$\rm{GeV}^2$, 1.4~$\rm{GeV}^2$, and 1.5~$\rm{GeV}^2$.
 The right panel in Fig.~\ref{fig:M2} illustrates the effect on the form factor $\mathcal{A}_0$ for the same Borel mass range, with the effective threshold set at 1.6~$\rm{GeV}^2$, 1.7~$\rm{GeV}^2$, and 1.8~$\rm{GeV}^2$, respectively.
-We find that LCSR form factors exhibit a mild dependence on the intrinsic parameters $M^2$ and $s_0^{\parallel, \perp}$ and the two LCSR parameters will introduce 10\% systematic uncertainties to the form factors, respectively, which is consistent with our previous work~\cite{Gao:2019lta} and other sum rule results~\cite{Cui:2022zwm,Gao:2021sav}.
+We find that LCSR form factors exhibit a mild dependence on the intrinsic parameters $M^2$ and $s_0^{\parallel, \perp}$, with each introducing a 10\% systematic uncertainties to the form factors, which is consistent with our previous work~\cite{Gao:2019lta} and other sum rules analyses~\cite{Cui:2022zwm,Gao:2021sav}.